Sanket040/Board-Game_MQTT/README.md

 Implementation of Board Game using MQTT

-- To run first you need to start HiveMq
+- To run first you need to start AWS
     - then run activity.sh file by running following commands
     	- chmod +x activity.sh
     	- ./activity.sh